 BUILDING ENVELOPE

-Market Definition: Includes the supply chain that manufactures, distributes and sells the physical separator between the interior and exterior of a building (aka the building envelope), which includes walls, fenestration, and roofs, and the end consumer who purchases them.
+Market Definition: Includes the supply chain that manufactures, distributes and sells the physical separator between the interior and exterior of a building (aka the building envelope), which includes walls, fenestration, and roofs, and the end consumers who purchases them.
 NEEA’s current focus is on window products, such as secondary glazing systems (SGS), low-e storm windows (LES), shades, and blinds within the commercial sector.

 Market Conditions and Assumptions Driving the Market Transformation Opportunity